Germany: Right-wing extremist soldier back in custody | DW | 14.02.2022

 Authorities said they found evidence of right-wing extremist sentiment in recordings, videos and tens of thousands of texts on messaging services used by him.

-Franco A. is also suspected of stealing assault rifles from the German military and stashing weapons at an airport in Vienna, Austria.
+Franco A. is also suspected of stealing assault rifles from the German military and stashing weapons at an airport in Vienna.

-He confessed to owning a number of weapons, but has largely refuted the allegations against him.
+He has confessed to owning a number of weapons, but has largely refuted the allegations against him.

 The soldier's case sparked concerns over right-wing extremism in the Bundeswehr.
 In 2019, the Germany's Military Counterintelligence Service (MAD) admitted it had underreported the numbers of soldiers it had removed from service because of right-wing extremist beliefs.